-- 45 Adur's economy is closely related to that of its neighbouring districts which offer greater and more varied employment opportunities.
-In 2011, there was net daily out commuting of 1,294 people from the district to Worthing and 3,538 people to Brighton & Hove,14 reflecting the district's economy and close proximity to larger employment centres nearby (81%15 of Adur's working residents work within Adur, Brighton & Hove or Worthing) and Gatwick Airport and London further afield.
-Only 44% of Adur's resident workforce work within Adur. - 46 The public services sector provides the largest number of jobs in Adur (2423% of jobs).
+- 45. Adur's economy is closely related to that of its neighbouring districts which offer greater and more varied employment opportunities.
+In 2011, there was net daily out commuting of 1,294 people from the district to Worthing and 3,538 people to Brighton & Hove,13 reflecting the district's economy and close proximity to larger employment centres nearby (81%14 of Adur's working residents work within Adur, Brighton & Hove or Worthing) and Gatwick Airport and London further afield.
+Only 44% of Adur's resident workforce work within Adur. - 46.
+The public services sector provides the largest number of jobs in Adur (24% of jobs).
 This includes local government, education, health, defence and policing.
-Other large sectors in Adur, in terms of total employment, include wholesale and retail (2220%), professional services financial and other business services (1719%), and manufacturing (13%).
-In comparison to West Sussex, the South East and the rest of the UK, Adur's strongest sectors are extraction and
+Other large sectors in Adur, in terms of total employment, include wholesale and retail (22%), financial and other business services (17%), and manufacturing (13%).
+In comparison to West Sussex, the South East and the rest of the UK, Adur's strongest sectors are extraction and mining, manufacturing and construction.15 - 47.
+As of 2015 there were approximately 2,185 businesses operating in Adur across 2500 local units.
+The vast majority (89.2%) of the enterprises based in Adur are micro businesses that employ less than 10 people which is just below the South East figure of 89.4%.
+There are 5 large businesses in Adur employing 250 or more people. - 48.
+There are well established business areas in Adur, including Lancing Business Park, Dolphin Road, Shoreham Harbour and Shoreham Airport but there is a scarcity of unconstrained land for new economic development.

-13 Nomis website March 2013
+12 Nomis website March 2013.

-14 2011 Census (from NOMIS)
+13 2011 Census (from NOMIS).

-15 2011 Census (from NOMIS)
+14 2011 Census (from NOMIS).